usdot-fhwa-stol/stol-its-msg/DRIVERS.md

 - Run an application on the MK5/MK6 that forwards raw V2X message payloads to a UDP port on a host computer.
 - Bridge the UDP packets to ROS messages.
-- Run the `etsi_its_conversion` node to convert the UDP packets to and from `etsi_its_msgs` ROS messages.
+- Run the `stol_its_conversion` node to convert the UDP packets to and from `stol_its_msgs` ROS messages.

 #### Prerequisites

 - To follow the documentation links, access to the Cohda Wireless support portal is required.
 - The MK5/MK6 is connected to a host computer and IP addresses of both devices are known.
-- The following was tested successfully with MK5 firmware `mk5-19.Release.139237-RSUETSI-typical` and a stock MK6 firmware.
+- The following was tested successfully with MK5 firmware `mk5-19.Release.139237-RSUstol-typical` and a stock MK6 firmware.
 - The following only describes the setup for bridging received V2X messages to ROS.
 The other way, sending V2X messages from ROS via ITS-G5, should work similarly.

 #### On the Cohda Wireless MK5/MK6

-1. Install the `exampleETSI` application to `/mnt/rw`. [[Documentation](https://support.cohdawireless.com/hc/en-us/articles/360001755856-ExampleETSI-Installing-Running)] You may also install and configure any other (custom) application that supports forwarding V2X messages via UDP.
+1. Install the `examplestol` application to `/mnt/rw`. [[Documentation](https://support.cohdawireless.com/hc/en-us/articles/360001755856-Examplestol-Installing-Running)] You may also install and configure any other (custom) application that supports forwarding V2X messages via UDP.
-1. Configure forwarding of BTP packets to the host computer via UDP in `/mnt/rw/exampleETSI/obu.conf` or `/mnt/rw/exampleETSI/rsu.conf`. [[Documentation](https://support.cohdawireless.com/hc/en-us/articles/115000972306-ETSI-Sending-receiving-BTP-packets-through-UDP)]
+1. Configure forwarding of BTP packets to the host computer via UDP in `/mnt/rw/examplestol/obu.conf` or `/mnt/rw/examplestol/rsu.conf`. [[Documentation](https://support.cohdawireless.com/hc/en-us/articles/115000972306-stol-Sending-receiving-BTP-packets-through-UDP)]
     ```
     ItsFacilitiesShellEnabled   = 1;     0, 1         # Enables / Disables support Facilities Shell interface
     ItsUdpBtpIfHostName     = 192.168.140.12          # hostname for sending BTP Data Ind to Shell